-Lowell City Hall and City Facilities to Close to the Public
+Lowell City Hall and City Facilities Open to the Public

-All Parking Dept. programs will be supported via U.S. mail and the mail slot located at 75 John Street.
+In addition, all Parking Dept. programs will continue to be supported via U.S. mail and the mail slot located at 75 John Street.
 All applications needed are listed on this page under "Parking Documents".
 Applications and supporting documents, including a color copy of your Drivers License, can be mailed to the Parking Office at 75 John St, or dropped off in the mail slot next to the office door.
 Do not pay with cash, please use check or money order made out to the City of Lowell.

 We require a color copy of Drivers License, because all documents are scanned and a black and white copy of license will not scan clearly.